WWII Navy veteran John Moton Jr. received his medals – 65 years after his service.

 During World War II, John Moton Jr. valiantly defended his country, having enlisted in the Navy in 1939 just before the war began.
-He was at Pearl Harbor on December 7, 1941, serving on the battleship Tennessee:
+According to the St. Louis Post-Dispatch, he was at Pearl Harbor on December 7, 1941, serving on the battleship Tennessee:

 He was at the officers’ mess on the Tennessee when the Japanese began their attack on Pearl Harbor.
 He ran to his battle station on the deck below the anti-aircraft battery on the ship’s bow…